tsenart/vegeta/README.md

 footprint.
 The trade-off is one of added latency in each hit against the targets.

-#### -ordering
-Specifies the ordering of target attack.
-The default is `random` and it will randomly pick one of the targets per request.
-The other option is `sequential` and it round-robins through the list of targets for each request.

 #### -output
 Specifies the output file to which the binary results will be written to.
 Made to be piped to the report command input.
 Defaults to stdout.